qiyanjun/books2read/_pages/tag-table.md

 ---
 layout: home
+permalink: /tag-table/
+author_profile: true
-title: Book Index (by Tags)
+title: Book by Tags as Tables
-desc: "Posts organized by tags"
 ---

 Click on a tag to see relevant list of posts.